-The University of Zambia-Department of Population Studies, Monitoring and Evaluation Centre of Excellence in collaboration with International and Local Cooperating Partners proudly announces and invites applications for a short course in Planning, Monitoring and Evaluation (PM&E) to be conducted from 31th March to 25th April, 2014 in the evening (16:30 - 19:30).
+The University of Zambia Department of Population Studies, Monitoring and Evaluation Centre of Excellence in collaboration with International and Local Cooperating Partners is inviting applications for a short course in Planning, Monitoring and Evaluation of Programmes (PM&E) to be conducted from 13th April, 2015 to 1st May, 2015 in the evening (16:30 - 19:30).